KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: A General Framework to Solve OSDAS

-where KL divergence can be replaced with Kolmogorov metric or other probability metrics in \cite{gibbs2002choosing}. \begin{remark} Note that $\hat{y}^t$ is initially a $(K+1) \times H \times W$ shaped tensor with all elements equaling to zero. $\hat{y}^{t}_{ij} \in \mathbb{R}^{K+1} $ is a one-hot vector for a target pixel.
-If $\hat{y}^{t,K+1}_{ij}$ equals to one, it means that this pixel will be pseudo-labeled as unknown; otherwise, this pixel remains unlabeled. \end{remark}
+where $L_2$ norm can be replaced with KL divergence or other probability metrics in \citep{gibbs2002choosing}. \begin{remark} Note that $\hat{y}^T$ is initially a $(K+1) \times H \times W$ shaped tensor with all elements equaling zero. $\hat{y}^{T}_{ij} \in \mathbb{R}^{K+1} $ is a one-hot vector for a target pixel.
+If $\hat{y}^{T, K+1}_{ij}$ equals one, it means that this pixel will be pseudo-labeled as unknown; otherwise, this pixel remains unlabeled. \end{remark}

+\paragraph{Adaptive threshold.} We use an exponential moving average method to define the threshold $\delta$ to make it adaptive and smooth by considering the past historical information, denoted as Eq.~\eqref{Eq: delta}. $\beta$ is a momentum factor to retain the past threshold information. $\Gamma({x_t}^S, \gamma)$ indicates the update information from the current source image ${x_t}^S \in X^S$ at time $t$, as shown in Eq.~\eqref{Eq: Gamma}. $|{x_t}^S|$ indicates the number of pixels in the source image ${x_t}^S$, and $\gamma$ is a predefined proportion to represent the tolerable ratio of pixels in ${x_t}^S$ wrongly recognized into the unknown class.
+As shown in Eq.~\eqref{Eq: sort}, we sort the $L_{2}$ norm distance between $p^{prior}$ and $p^{S, \ast}_t$ in a descending order, where $p^{S, \ast}_t = \textnormal{softmax}(C^{\ast}\left ( F\left ({x_t}^S \right ) \right))$.
+We acquired the threshold information from source images under the given tolerable proportion to adaptively adjust the threshold.

 Eventually, we can produce pseudo-labels $\hat{Y}^{T}$ for target images ${X}^{T}$.
 Particularly, pseudo-labels are constantly updated when target images are fed into the network once again.
-As a consequence, the network can be optimized using source data and previously pseudo-labeled target data while generating new pseudo-labels, which is different from the multi-round training mechanism in \cite{mei2020instance, zou2019confidence, zou2018unsupervised} that alternatively optimizes pseudo-label generation and network training.
+As a consequence, the network can be optimized using source data and previously pseudo-labeled target data while generating new pseudo-labels, which is different from the multi-round training mechanism in \citep{mei2020instance, zou2019confidence, zou2018unsupervised} that alternatively optimizes pseudo-label generation and network training.

-\begin{remark} It should be emphasized that here KL divergence is not equivalent to entropy since entropy measures prediction uncertainty and only depicts the internal relationships of known classes for a target pixel.
-It does not exploit the property of unknown classes, so it does not measure the distance of a pixel to an unknown class in a strict sense.
-This is confirmed by the fact that those pixels with high entropy are probably the boundary pixels, not unknown pixels. \end{remark}
+\begin{remark} It should be emphasized that here $L_2$ norm or KL divergence plays a different role from entropy since entropy measures the prediction uncertainty and only depicts the internal relationships of known classes for a target pixel.
+It does not exploit the distribution property of the unknown class, so it does not measure the distance of a pixel to an unknown class in a strict sense.
+This is confirmed by the fact that those pixels with high entropy are probably boundary pixels, not unknown pixels. \end{remark}